APRS Information Services

 WTSAPP

-WTSAPP is an APRS Gateway designed to allow Licensed Radio Amateurs around the world reach their loved ones from their radios by using APRS messages.
-This is very similar to the gateway SMSGTE, that allows communication to text messages.
+WTSAPP is an APRS Gateway designed to allow Licensed Radio Amateurs worldwide to reach their loved ones from their radios using APRS messages.
+This is very similar to the gateway SMSGTE, which allows communication to text messages.

 Reference: https://wtsapp.org/